Colombia peace process explained

 Peace talks between the Colombian Government and the formerly largest guerrilla group the Revolutionary Armed Forces of Colombia (FARC) began in October 2012 and took place in Havana, Cuba.
 They aimed to bring an end to over 50 years of internal armed conflict.

 After more than four years of negotiations, on 24 November 2016 the Colombian Government and the FARC guerrilla group signed a final peace agreement.
-This followed a historic bilateral ceasefire signed on 23 June 2016, and the announcement on 24 August 2016 that a final agreement had been made.

 In February 2017, formal peace talks started between the guerrilla group, the National Liberation Army (ELN) and the Colombian Government, who reached a temporary bilateral ceasefire agreement ahead of Pope Francis' visit in September 2017.
 These negotiations have since broken down.